lab-brussels-1/home/cheat-sheets/github.md

 The cornerstone of the homework submission process is GitHub Issues
 \([link 1](https://help.github.com/en/github/managing-your-work-on-github/about-issues),
 [link 2](https://guides.github.com/features/issues/)\).
 You can think of an issue as a high-tech post-it note.

-Each module you will be required to create
-issues:
+You will be required to create two kinds of issues:
-- one **Check-in** issue, adding a comment about your progress each Thursday
+- one **Check-in** issue per module (such as Daniel: Workflows, 2 weeks), adding a comment about your progress each Thursday,
-- one **Deliverable** issue (1 per person for individual projects, but only 1 per group for team projects).
+- one **Deliverable** issue per assignment (1 per student for individual projects, but only 1 per group for team projects).

 ## Task Lists